-Data preprocessing
+Dataset

+For the data set used in the experiment, we used the LPD-5-cleansed dataset which was utilized in musegan [1].
+LPD-5-cleansed offers an id list for information on 13 genre labels.

-We pre-processed LPD-5-cleansed to train three musegan transformation models.
+We pre-processed LPD-5-cleansed to train three models.
 In Table 1, the data imbalance of the number of songs by genre is very severe.
-A genre with too few songs cannot be trained properly.
-So we excluded genres with fewer than 100 songs (blues, folk, newage, raggae).
-And it is difficult to classify genres using only numbers.
+A model cannot learn in moderation if there are not enough songs.
+So we excluded genres with fewer than 100 songs.
 In Table 1, there is no part where the EB differs by more than 0.3 for each instrument according to the genre.
 Aside from the difference between the piano UP values for the jazz and electronic genres, there are no other notable differences in UP value.
 In this respect, it is difficult to distinguish between genres from a numerical point of view, so we decided to use only genres that can be easily distinguished when listening.
 As a result, songs were generated in country, electronic, jazz, and poprock genres.
-The number of songs in other genres except jazz was randomly selected to be 200 and the experiment was conducted.
+The number of songs in other genres except jazz was randomly selected to be 200 and the experiment was conducted

 Results

-In Table 2, EB, UP, and PP of samples generated by CGAN, BIGGAN, and ACGAN based models in 4 genres are shown.
-Looking at PP values of the CGAN based model, PP values for drum and bass are less than 10%, and PP values for piano, guitar, and strings are around 50%, which is higher than drum and basses.
-This shows that the instruments are generating music properly.
-In the CGAN based model, the piano EB and UP of the electronic genre are higher than the dataset values by 27% and 9 pitches, respectively.
+Table 2 shows EB, UP, and PP of samples generated by CGAN, BIGGAN, and ACGAN-based models in 4 genres.
+Looking at the PP values of the CGAN-based model, the PP values for drum and bass are less than 10%, and PP values for piano, guitar, and strings are around 50%, which is higher than drum and basses.
+This shows that the instruments are generating music properly because the PP values of drums and basses is lower than the PP values of guitars, pianos, and strings.
+In the CGAN-based model, the piano EB and UP of the electronic genre are higher than the dataset values by 27% and 9 pitches, respectively.
 And EB of guitar is higher than that of the dataset by about 27%.
 Except for this, the differences in EB and UP for all genres are similar to the values in the dataset, at about 15% and 5 pitches, respectively.
-Through this, it can be seen that the CGAN based model can generate music similar to the distribution of the dataset.
-When we listened to the samples generated by the CGAN based model, the quality of the music was good, but the music genres were not clearly distinguished.
-The result figures and the data set figures were similar since the CGAN based model just concatenates the conditions, but when we listened to the samples, the genre distinction was not properly done.
+Through this, it can be seen that the CGAN-based model can generate music similar to the distribution of the dataset.
+When we listened to the samples generated by the CGAN-based model, the quality of the music was good, but the music genres were not clearly distinguished.
+The result values of generated samples and those of the data set were similar since the CGAN-based model just concatenates the conditions.
+But when we listened to the samples, the genre distinction was not properly done.